Significant accounting policies – assessments and assumptions for accounting purposes

 A contingent liability is recognized when there is a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events or when there is a present obligation that cannot be recognized as a liability because it is not probable that an outflow of resources will be required, alternatively because the amount of the obligation cannot be measured with sufficient reliability.

 To qualify as Discontinued operations, a component of the Sandvik Group must have been classified as held for sale and represent a separate major line of business or be a part of a single coordinated plan to dispose of a separate major line of business.
 Product area Mining Systems within business area Sandvik Mining and Rock Technology is classified as discontinued operation and reported as held for sale.
 The discontinued operation is measured at fair value less cost to sell.
 See Consolidated financial statements and Notes for further information.

-There are two basic categories of leases, finance and operating.
+There are two basic categories of leases, financial and operational.
 Lease contract terms, under which the lessor has transferred the majority of the risks and rewards of ownership to the lessee, are classified as finance leases.
 All other leases are classified as operating leases.

 Sandvik as a lessee

 Under a finance lease, the lessee recognizes the leased asset measured at the lower end of its fair value and the present value of future lease payments.
 Simultaneously, a liability corresponding to future lease expenses is recognized.
 The asset is depreciated according to the proper accounting policy valid for the type of asset.
 However, depreciation may never exceed the lease term.
 The lease payments are recognized against the lease liability.
 Operating leases are not recognized in the balance sheet.
 Expenses attributable to an operating lease are recognized in profit or loss for the year on a straight-line basis following the lease term.